Why teenagers need sleep

 - getting out of bed in the morning.

 Your child might be able to solve some sleep problems by getting into the good sleep habits described above.
-But if persistent problems with sleep are affecting your child’s wellbeing, schoolwork, relationships or mental health, it might be time for him to see a GP, school counsellor or psychologist.
+But if persistent problems with sleep are affecting your child’s wellbeing, schoolwork, relationships or mental health, it might be time to see a GP, school counsellor or psychologist.

-Working with your child on sleep problems
+Working with teenagers on sleep problems